Week 6 Fantasy football rankings, sleepers from proven model

 Another curveball: The model is high on Raiders wideout Tre Tucker.
 The third-year pro out of Cincinnati is coming off a 71-yard outing in Week 5 and has been one of the most surprising Fantasy players this season.
 He is the WR16 in PPR scoring and is the WR10 in standard leagues.
 Tucker is tied for the team lead with four touchdowns, and his 315 scrimmage yards top both Jakobi Meyers (290) and Brock Bowers (225) amongst Raiders' pass catchers.

 Vegas takes on Tennessee on Sunday, and few defenses are as giving to wideouts as the Titans are.
 They allow the fifth-most receiving yards per game to opposing wide receivers, and just eight teams have given up more catches to the position.
 Tennessee has seen eight different opposing wideouts have at least 67 receiving yards or a touchdown versus the team this season, with three receivers reaching both of those thresholds.
+Tucker is slotted as a top-20 Fantasy wideout by the model in Week 6.
 For more start/sit Fantasy football advice, be sure to check out the rest of the Week 6 Fantasy football rankings.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.